thirstycode/Raspi-output-catcher/README.md

 -	08:19:30 AM 18 06 --> some error with posting having username realshrutihaasan
 -	08:19:09 AM 18 06 --> some error with posting having username tamannaah.143
 -	08:18:49 AM 18 06 --> some error with posting having username disha.patani.updates
--	08:17:50 AM 18 06 --> some error with posting having username urvashirautela26
--	08:17:49 AM 18 06 --> some error with posting having username kriti.sanon143
+-	08:17:50 AM 18 06 --> some error with posting having username urvashirautela-	0-	08:17:49 AM 18 06 --> some error with posting having username kriti.sanon143
 -	08:16:47 AM 18 06 --> some error with posting having username shraddha.kapoor.sweet
 -	11:20:07 PM 17 06 --> total users followed from urvashirautela26 - 525
 -	11:19:14 PM 17 06 --> total users followed from manushi.chillar.insta - 525